Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

 Every layout type must have a `layout-item` component and a `layout` component.
 The `layout-item` is the container of other widgets and the `layout` is the container of `layout-item`.

 ### builder/layout
-A layout in builder must implement the `DropHandlers` interface.
+A layout in the builder must implement the `DropHandlers` interface.
 It makes the layout a drop target when you are dragging to add or move a widget.

 You should add a DropArea component in your layout.
 It will give you some callback functions to work with the `DropHandlers` interface.
 ```